gilleshenrard/DataLogger/README.md

 * Used an Arduino Pro Mini 3.3V (less power consumption)
 * Used a timer interrupt instead of a timed loop (more precise when cycle < 100 ms)
 * Fixed a power consumption calculation mistake (0.1s / 3600s/h)
+* Added a mosfet driven by the Arduino between VCC and the SD card reader to deactivate it if no SD card (less power consumption)

 ## 3. To Improve